kscieslinski/CTF/pwn/bsk/greeter2.0/README.md

 We can easily spot that a vulnerable part of code is the _scanf_ function which will not only read 256 characters but also place a null byte \0 character at the end of loaded input.
 The \0 character will overflow the buffer.
 ![](img/buffer.png)

 The question arises how can we exploit this bug.
 Let's see what can we override with the null character.
-The stack:
+Here is how the stack looks like before and after providing input of length >= 256.
 ![](img/stack0.png)